CoffeePrograms/hadoop-max-value/README.md

 ```
 If it does not start
 ---
-If you are having trouble running the application, you should delete the files in the datanode and type in the console:
+Manually delete the files in the datanode (path: C:\hadoop-2.8.0\data\datanode) and type in the console:
  ```
  hdfs namenode -format
   ```